 Disappointed by Your Reverse Mortgage Amount?
 Do This to Make the Most of this Loan!

+The good news here is that this means NO MORE monthly mortgage payments.
+Just think what you can do with that money!
 This is not a one time infusion of cash, this is an ongoing monthly improvement to your budget!
+Yippee!

 Will Reverse Mortgage Loan Amounts Increase or Decrease in the Future?

 There is no predicting the future — especially these days.

 However, there are a few things to watch if you are concerned about how much money you can get from a reverse mortgage:

 Interest Rates: If interest rates rise, loan amounts are likely to decrease.
 (Experts predict that interest rates will go up.)

 Home Values: If your home’s value falls, your potential loan amount will likely decrease.